thomktz/betterave/README.md

 ## Database Stucture

+While coding the data structure, we incrementally added tables to fit new features.
+We first started off with only Students and Classes, and then realized the need for Lessons, Groups, etc.

 - User Table: Stores user information for the application (type of the user, name, username, email...).
 - Grade Table: Stores student grades (student_id, class_id, grade...)
 - Class Table: Stores information about a class (teacher,...).
 Each class has several lessons, groups, and homework.